 Each incident is different but depending on the circumstances of the accident occurred, the CTP insurer you claim against may immediately send a letter offering to pay for your medical and rehabilitation expenses.
 If the details of the accident are less clear, such an offer may not be forthcoming until the CTP insurer has had time to conduct its own investigation of the accident.
 The CTP insurer has six months to determine whether liability will be admitted or not.

-Again, an experienced lawyer is especially valuable when it comes to negotiations with the CTP insurer.
+Again, an experienced injury lawyer is especially valuable when it comes to negotiations with the CTP insurer.
 Your lawyer can promptly investigate the accident and speak to witnesses or passengers to obtain liability statements and potentially counter any claims by the CTP insurer regarding who was at fault.

 What can you claim for?